AriannaMucig/CybersecurityLab/home.md

 .
 SELECT INBOX
 .
 FETCH 1 BODY[]
 ```
-The raw email output exposed the sixth flag and the web panel credentials for the final phase.
+The raw email output exposed the sixth flag and the web panel credentials (User: TywinLannister, Pass: LannisterN3verDie!) for the final phase (The Rock, port 1337).

 ### The Rock and King’s Landing (GitList and MySQL)